Skip to content

 Credentials & OAuth

-• Credentials are short-lived and scoped by capability and target context.
+• Credentials are short-lived and scoped to the requester, registered provider, and current sandbox command.

 • User-owned provider access is only activated for the author of the current message.

-• Sandbox receives scoped header injection and placeholder env vars, not raw long-lived tokens.
+• Sandbox receives placeholder env vars and proxied HTTP responses, not raw long-lived tokens.

 OAuth-based plugins keep the visible user flow simple while preserving per-user authorization boundaries.